Wil Myers Player Props: Reds vs. Phillies

 Wil Myers At The Plate

-- Myers has gotten a hit in four of seven games this year, but he has zero multi-hit games.
+- Myers has had a base hit in six of 11 games this year, and multiple hits once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.